xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 > NOTE: dependencies seems to be OK in Podfile, it might be a permissions error when pods try to update its repo folder in the user's folder.

-The solution for me was completely delete CocoaPods and install it as a described above:
+We ended up deleting CocoaPods and installing it as a described above:

 {% highlight shell %}
 $ sudo rm -fr /var/_xcsbuildd/.cocoapods